Santiso-Group/despasito/README.md

 **Step 1:** Install the prerequisites listed above.

-**Step 2:** Download the master branch from our github page as a zip file, or clone it with git via ``git clone https://github.com/jaclark5/despasito`` in your working directory.
+**Step 2:** Install using pip with ``pip install -i https://test.pypi.org/simple/ despasito``

-**Step 3:** Install DESPASITO locally from the working directory with ``pip install . --user`` or if pip is unavailable with ``python setup.py install --user``.
+**NOTE** If [pip](https://pip.pypa.io/en/stable/) is unavailable, follow the instructions outlined [here](https://pip.pypa.io/en/stable/installing/) for installation.
+Alternatively, download the master branch from our github page as a zip file, or clone it with git via ``git clone https://github.com/jaclark5/despasito`` in your working directory.
+Install DESPASITO locally from the working directory with ``python setup.py install --user``.

 Command Line Use
 ----------------